StaticcaptureValue: boolean

 symbol

-Removes the specified listener
+Removes the specified listener from the

 listener array for the event named